jwds1978/jwds1978.github.io/_posts/2017-06-13-estranged-father-diagnosed-with-terminal-cancer.md

   it fuels me to be as good of a person as I can be.
 </p>
 <p>
-  For this, I'm thankful.&nbsp; By no means am I perfect, and I may not always get it right, but I get up every morning and I do my the best that I can with a moral compass.
+  For this, I'm thankful.&nbsp; By no means am I perfect, and I may not always get it right, but I get up every morning and I do the best that I can with a moral compass.
 </p>
 <p>